Nithya Menen: Career progression (2024–present)

 With no release in 2024, Menen started 2025 with Kadhalikka Neramillai, where she played an architect and single mother opposite Ravi Mohan.
 Avinash Ramachandran called her "terrific" and added, "Menen is at the centre of the narrative.
 She is excellent as a woman who wants to live life on her own terms."
 It emerged a moderate success.
 Menen next played a wife in a troubled marriage opposite Vijay Sethupathi in Thalaivan Thalaivii.
 Vishal Menon from The Hollywood Reporter India was appreciative of her delightful chemistry with Sethupathi and added, "Arasi is played wonderfully by in-sync actor Menen.
 We finally get to see Sethupathi being matched in performance by an equal."
 The film emerged a commercial success and one of the highest grossing Tamil film of the year.
+Her final release of the year came with Idli Kadai, where she reunited with Dhanush.
+Arjun Menon felt she was "cast well" as the funny, caring love interest and found her scenes with Dhanush "delightful".
+The film underperformed commercially.

-Menen will next appear in Idli Kadai opposite Dhanush and in Masoom 2 opposite Manoj Bajpayee.
+Menen will next appear in Masoom 2 opposite Manoj Bajpayee.